-To see this, transform S5-formulas $\varphi$ into their normal form $nf(\varphi)$ of modal depth 1.
+To see this, transform S5-formulas φ into their normal form $nf(\varphi)$ of modal depth 1.
 Then, for S5-validities, the update function $[[nf(\varphi)]]$ is the identity on all sets, while for non-validities, on any counter-model, $[[nf(\varphi)]]$ returns the empty set.

 System identity Now an earlier issue returns.
-Do the preceding results say that US is the same system as S5?
+Do the preceding results say that US is the same system as SS?
 Our translations reduce valid consequence both ways, which is enough for the standard notion of system equivalence.
 But the intuitive novelty of US is that it does something more: it can express the dynamics of model change.
-However, the details of our first translation give information about this aspect, too: S5 can define model changes in ambient sets q using the formulas tr(q) as indicated, and this process even simulates the working of US in a recursive manner.
+To some extent, the details of our first translation give information about this aspect, too: SS can define model changes in ambient sets SS using the formulas SS indicated, and this process even simulates the working of SS in a recursive manner.
+And yet the two systems feel intensionally different, and SS seems a new discovery.

-And yet the two systems feel intensionally different, and US seems a new discovery.
 I must leave the matter of detecting finer intensional differences open here, but will return to the issue of comparing dynamic components by drawing in the logic PAL.